Performing arts in Louisville, Kentucky

 Iroquois Park is the home of the renovated Iroquois Amphitheater which hosts a variety of musical concerts in a partially covered outdoor setting.
 Up through 2008, it also hosted the musical productions of Music Theatre Louisville, which moved to the Kentucky Center in 2009.

 The Jewish Community Center of Louisville is home to Center Stage, whose members have performed some of Broadway's best musicals.
 The shows range from new, hip, modern music all the way to Rodgers and Hammerstein classics.
 In the 2008 Season, they are introducing straight plays to their stage again with the first part of Angels in America.

 Louisville is home to a thriving indie music scene with bands such as the widely known Love Jones, Flaw, Slint, My Morning Jacket, Wax Fang, VHS or Beta and The Villebillies.
 It is also home to the post-grunge band Days of the New.

-On Fourth Street in downtown is the brand new Fourth Street Live! outdoor entertainment complex, which features a wide variety of restaurants, stores and nightclubs.
+On Fourth Street in downtown is the Fourth Street Live! outdoor entertainment complex, which features a wide variety of restaurants, stores and nightclubs.
 The complex sponsors many free concerts, as does the popular Waterfront Park.

 The large performing arts community played a role in the relocation of ZFX Inc, the second largest theatrical flying special effects company in the world, from Las Vegas to Louisville in 2006.